-It is my conclusion the proposed Antrim Wind Project would, as currently designed, have unreasonable adverse effects on the scenic quality and resources of the surrounding area.
-The site is not completely unsuited to an appropriately scaled and sited wind energy facility but, as outlined in my Report, significant mitigation measures would be required in order for the Committee to find that the site and facility of this project will not have an adverse effect on aesthetics.
+A. It was my conclusion that the proposed Antrim Wind Project would have unreasonable adverse effects on the scenic quality and resources of the surrounding area.
+I did not believe the site was entirely unsuited to an appropriately scaled and designed wind energy facility but that, significant changes would be required in order to mitigate the project's unreasonable aesthetic impacts.